·

 Hormone Balance

 The fourth of the metabolic keys is hormone balance.
 Hormones act as systemic energy regulators as they transmit messages across body systems.
-It’s an oversimplification to separate hormones as its own metabolic key, since many hormones are involved in every system.
+It’s an oversimplification to separate hormones as their own metabolic key since many hormones are involved in every system.
 However, it is important to take the time to spell out the complexity of keeping groups of hormones in their proper ratios to prevent metabolic dysfunction.
 For example:

 • Thyroid hormones: Control basal metabolic rate by influencing mitochondrial activity.